 - Full time employees are entitled to public holidays (or days substituted for public holidays) without deduction of pay.
-Part time employees are entitled to public holidays (or days substituted for public holidays) without deduction of pay if they would ordinarily be required to work on that day if it was not a public holiday. - For the purposes of payment of public holiday rates under this award, if Christmas Day or New Year's Day falls on a Saturday or Sunday, the following Monday will be considered to be the public holiday, and when Boxing Day falls on a Sunday or Monday, the following Tuesday will be considered to be the public holiday.
-When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - For public holiday rates of pay please call Wageline on 1300 655 266. - Visit the Public Holidays in Western Australia page to view the public holiday dates.
+Part time employees are entitled to public holidays (or days substituted for public holidays) without deduction of pay if they would ordinarily be required to work on that day if it was not a public holiday. - Under this award if a public holiday falls on a Saturday or Sunday, the following Monday will be considered to be the public holiday.
+However, if Boxing Day falls on a Sunday or Monday, the following Tuesday will be considered to be the public holiday.
+When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - Hours worked on a public holiday or substituted holiday must be paid at the rate of double time and a half. - Visit the Public Holidays in Western Australia page to view the public holiday dates.